jjmontesl/ddd-viewer/examples/webpack_simple/README.md

 ## How do we use the library?

-You import the scene and the tiles
+You import the scene and the tiles:

 ```js
 import { SceneViewer } from 'ddd-viewer';